Jump to content

 1462

-Loss of city freedom by Archbishop Johann von Nassau.
+Loss of the city’s autonomy at the hands of Archbishop Johann von Nassau.
 Mainz becomes a royal seat without self-government.

 1477